Rocks and Harrison’s Rocks

 avenue of lime trees.
 Enter field and follow path

-Go over stile, along track and under railway.
+Bear right along path and under railway.
+Over

-Over next stile, turn left along left hand edge of field
+stile, turn left along left hand edge of field to bridge

-to bridge and stile.
-Follow intermittent line of
+and gate.
+Follow intermittent line of oak trees to

-oak trees to next stile then cross the middle of two
+next stile then cross the middle of two meadows to

 Turn right before buildings, cross yard and bear